jthaden/trumpeter-db/README.md

 )
 ```

-A reference to the trumpet document that is being retrumpeted (copied) is contained within retrumpet documents, ensuring consistently up
+A reference to the trumpet document that is being retrumpeted (copied) is contained within retrumpet documents.
+Retrumpets of both
-to date trumpet data and efficient updating.
-Retrumpets of both regular trumpets and reply trumpets are queried in the main feed.
-A
+regular trumpets and reply trumpets are queried in the main feed.
+A retrumpet document contains only two additional fields, the unique
-retrumpet document contains only two additional fields, the unique id and the username of the user that created the retrumpet.
+id and the username of the user that created the retrumpet.
+NOTE: trumpet data is normalized (NOT embedded) within retrumpet documents
+to facilitate more efficient updating of trumpet data (only required to update one original trumpet document, and not all of its
+retrumpets), and to ensure that updating is an atomic operation.
+Non-normalizing the retrumpet model, that is, embedding trumpet data
+within retrumpet documents, provides for more efficient queries by removing the extra trumpet lookup from each retrumpet query.
+Atomicity and efficiency of update is preferable in this case.